Sheng-Cheng/DiffTuneOpenSource/README.md

 ## Use the template
 A template for the usage of DiffTune on custom systems and controllers is provided in ```/template```.
 Users are recommended to fill in the ```dynamics.m``` and ```controllers.m``` first and run the ```runDiffTune.m``` (with the DiffTune-related components commented out) to make sure the basic simulation can run as expected.
 The next step is to fill in the ```templateAutoGeneration.m``` with discretized dynamics and run this script to generate and compile the functions for online Jacobians evaluation.
 Once done, you should see ```*.mex``` and ```*.c``` files under the directory ```/template/mex```.
 Now, you can retain the commented-out sections in ```runDiffTune.m``` and run this script for your own DiffTune application.

+## Implicitly differentiable model predictive controllers
+If your application involves a model predictive controller, you will then need special treatment to differentiate the solution from the model predictive controller.
+DiffTune's implementation is accessible in [DiffTune-MPC](https://github.com/RonaldTao/DiffTune-MPC).
+Details can be found in our paper [DiffTune-MPC: Closed-Loop Learning for Model Predictive Control](https://arxiv.org/abs/2312.11384).

 ## Issues/Questions/Suggestions
 Feel free to open up an issue if you run into trouble.